-It has been rare for cases against multinationals to proceed to trial.
-In some cases, the parties have entered into financial settlement.
-The development of the ATS's usage in U.S. courts and the numerous exceptions that may arise during proceedings effectively render the application of the ATS difficult and unpredictable.
+To date, no case citing a multinational corporation for human rights violations has come to a conclusion.
+In some of them, the parties have entered into financial settlement.
+The development of the ATCA's usage in US courts and the numerous exceptions that may arise during proceedings effectively render the application of the ATCA difficult and unpredictable.